Diverse universality classes of the topological deconfinement transitions of three-dimensional noncompact lattice Abelian-Higgs models: Observables and Finite-size scaling

-where ${\cal R}$ is universal apart from a normalization of the argument $X$, $\kappa_c$ is the critical value of the coupling, $\nu$ is the critical correlation-length exponent, and $\omega$ is the exponent controlling the leading scaling corrections~\cite{suppl_PV-02}.
-The variable $X$ is defined in terms of $\kappa$, as in our simulations we vary $\kappa$ at fixed $J$.
+where ${\cal R}$ is universal apart from a normalization of the argument $X$ and $\omega$ is the leading correction-to-scaling exponent.
 The scaling relation Eq.~\eqref{eq:FSS1} can be written in a different (and often more useful) way when two RG-invariant quantities $R$ and $R_1$ are available, and $R_1$ is monotonic with respect to $\kappa$, as it occurs for the ratios $R_{A}$ and $R_{z}$.
 In this case we can replace $X$ with $R_1$ and write the asymptotic FSS behavior as

 where $\widehat{\cal R}$ is a universal function with no nonuniversal normalization.
 The FSS relation (\ref{eq:FSS2}) is particularly useful to check universality, since it does not require any parameter tuning.